alirezamirian/Angular-Templates/README.md

 An IntelliJ Plugin (for all IDEs based in IntelliJ IDEA platform) bunch of live templates for different angular snippets.

-All templates are places in
+All templates are placed in
 **Angular Template** group within **Settings** > **Editor** > **[Live Templates](https://www.jetbrains.com/idea/help/live-templates-2.html)** and are available under abbreviations starting with `@` (Abbreviation of **A**ngular **T**emplates).